How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Examples

 \begin{defn} For $k=m,\ldots, K+1$,

-\end{defn} $\gamma_k^{(m)}\left(\overline{l}_m\right)$ is the expected difference of the outcome at time $k$ had the patient started treatment at time $m$, and the outcome at time $k$ had the patient never started treatment.
-It is the effect of treatment between times $m$ and $k$, given a patient's pre-treatment information.
+\end{defn} $\gamma_k^{(m)}\left(\overline{l}_m\right)$ is the expected difference of the outcome at time $k$ had the patient initiated treatment at time $m$, and the outcome at time $k$ had the patient never initiated treatment.
+It is the effect of treatment between times $m$ and $k$, given a patient's pre-treatment information $\overline{l}_m$.